-Nikolaus Bontemps, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard the galliot Adler under the command of Skipper Paul Adam Drath.
+Nikolaus Bontemps, a farmer, his wife Johannetta, and son Nikolaus (age 18) arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard the galliot Adler under the command of Skipper Paul Adam Drath.

 In 1788, Nikolaus Bontemps and his family moved from Hölzel to Seelmann.